 Are you visiting from outside of Vermont?
 You must follow all Vermont public health guidelines to prevent the spread of coronavirus in our state.
 Read the updated guidelines before you set out to visit a farm.

-Vermont Farm Walk Network - Farmer Participation
+Vermont Farm Trail Network - Farmer Participation

 Vermont Farm Walk Network Farmer Participation Information